iossifovlab/denovoInHighAndLowRiskPaper/README.md

 **methods.py** script implements the core methods for comparison of variants in two groups of children.

-**twodnorm.py** implements a couple of functions for dealing with 2D normal distribution that we use in t*he generation of Figure 1 (figChildrenScatter.py).
+**twodnorm.py** implements a couple of functions for dealing with 2D normal distributions that we use in the generation of Figure 1 (figChildrenScatter.py).

-**pV2Str.py** contains one function that converts p-values to strings that we use in many of the scripts that generate figures and tables.
+**pV2Str.py** contains one function that converts p-values to strings that we use in many scripts that generate figures and tables.